Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Projections on the space of completely bounded Fourier multipliers

 Finally, it is easy to see that $Q(M_{\phi_{(\cdot r_0, \cdot r_0)}})=Q(M_{\phi})_{(\cdot r_0, \cdot r_0)}$.
 The case $p = \infty$ is similar.

-In order to obtain the mappings $Q^{(p)} \co \mathfrak{M}^{p,\cb}_G \to \mathfrak{M}^{p,\cb}_G$ compatible for different values of $1 \leq p \leq \infty$, it suffices to observe that we can choose the indices $j'$ in the converging subnet $Q_{j'}^{(p)}$ independent of $p$, in the same manner as done in the proof of Corollary \ref{cor-the-compatible-complementation} below by means of a Tychonoff argument.
+In order to obtain that the mappings $Q^{(p)} \co \mathfrak{M}^{p,\cb}_G \to \mathfrak{M}^{p,\cb}_G$ are compatible for different values of $1 \leq p \leq \infty$, it suffices to observe that we can choose the indices $j'$ in the converging subnet $Q_{j'}^{(p)}$ independent of $p$, in the same manner as done in the proof of Corollary \ref{cor-the-compatible-complementation} below by means of an argument relying on Tychonoff's theorem.
 The proof is complete. \end{proof}

 \begin{remark} \normalfont We have a similar result for spaces of bounded Schur multipliers. \end{remark}